zetavg/chromium-website/site/blink/launching-features/index.md

 This is the main iterating stage of feature development and helps you assess product-market-fit early on before you corner yourself (does your API address a problem with meaningful demand? did we get the ergonomics right?).
-You may wish to send more than one Ready for Trial emails, if you make substantial changes to the API shape while iterating.
+You may wish to send more than one Ready for Developer Testing emails, if you make substantial changes to the API shape while iterating.
 You should work with the TAG to complete their review and address any issues raised during this stage, and should address any issues raised by other horizontal reviews (accessibility, privacy,